OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 The command you should be paying attention to is [create-release](https://octopus.com/docs/api-and-integration/octo.exe-command-line/creating-releases).
 A few tips about this command:

 - If you use the `--deployTo` parameter, it will not only create the release, but also deploy it to an environment.
-It basically combines the commands `create-release` and `deploy-release`
+It basically combines the commands `create-release` and `deploy-release`.
 - use `--progress` to be able to see the deployment log in the console at it executes.
 Otherwise the command will only create a task in Octopus, and you'll be forced to go to the Web Portal to see how the deployment went.
 - use `--whatIf` to see what would happen if you ran that command, without actually triggering anything in Octopus.